tsega19/Ethiopian-Medical-Business-Warehouse/README.md

 # ETH MedData Warehouse

-Welcome to the ETH MedData Warehouse project!
-This project is designed to facilitate the collection, storage, and analysis of medical data from various sources in Ethiopia.
-The aim is to provide valuable insights and support decision-making in the healthcare sector.
+ETH MedData Warehouse is a data warehouse project that is designed to collect, store, and analyze medical data from various sources in Ethiopia.
+The project involves web scraping, data cleaning, transformation, and analysis, and also includes a FastAPI application for data visualization and visualization.
+The project also includes a FastAPI application for data visualization and visualization.

 ## Project Structure